-Can Artificial Intelligence be Creative? by Hüseyn Panahov
+Can Artificial Intelligence be Creative?

-The below image was produced by the Deep Dream Generator, an AI project sponsored by Google, when I put in the photo of the Healy Hall.
-I chose the “Starry Night” painting of Van Gogh as an overlay, and the program combined the two pictures and produced this result.
-I find it aesthetically pleasing and might even hang it in my room.
-It is not a completely original work, but an imitation.
-However, do not all students of art learn by imitation?
-Can Artificial Intelligence be creative?
+AI can be very good at imitating and learning from the creative works of humans.
+The below painting of the Healy Hall at Georgetown University, was produced by the Deep Dream Generator, an AI project sponsored by Google.
+I put in an image of Healy Hall, chose the “Starry Night” painting of Van Gogh as an overlay, and the program put out this painting within a minute.
+I find it aesthetically pleasing, but I understand it is not a completely original work.
+Nonetheless, do not all students of art learn by imitation?
+Can Artificial Intelligence learn to be truly creative?

-Creative souls and glory seem,
+“Creative souls and glory seem,

-Submissive and subtle and soft and serene.
+Submissive and subtle and soft and serene.”

-As the Liberty lads o’er the sea
+“As the Liberty lads o’er the sea

 Bought their freedom, and cheaply, with blood,

 Will die fighting, or live free,

 And down with all kings but King Ludd!”

 – Lord Byron, 1816